Holders Sevilla FC will start their defence of the UEFA Europa League title in Group G following the 2014/15 group stage draw in Monaco.

 • Panathinaikos were 4-1 winners at home to PSV in the 2004/05 UEFA Champions League group stage, although they lost 1-0 in the Netherlands.

-• Legia and Trabzonspor met in last season's group stage, the Turkish club winning 2-0 away and at home.
+• Legia and Trabzonspor faced off in last season's group stage, the Turkish side winning 2-0 away and at home.

 • Group D contains three domestic champions from 2013/14: Salzburg, Celtic and Dinamo.